kapicorp/kapitan/docs/example-kubernetes.md

 The first two lines import libjsonnet files under `lib` folder: this is the folder that contains helper files used inside templates.
 For example, `kapitan.libjsonnet` allows you to access inventory values inside jsonnet templates, and `kube.libjsonnet` defines functions to generate popular kubernetes manifests.

-Take a look at the actual object defined in `components/namespace/main.jsonnet`:
+The actual object defined in `components/namespace/main.jsonnet` looks like this:

 ```
 {